 NIMBY-ism (not in my backyard) is also gaining ground in the Arctic.
 Conflicts related to land use, traditional livelihoods and biodiversity are discussed widely across the region.
 How can we mitigate the impacts of energy-related developments and approach these challenges in a constructive way?
 Can multimodality and the bringing of energy production closer to users ensure that the energy transition also leads to regional value creation?

 Science Moving the Real World

 We produce new knowledge like never before.
-It is said that we have enough knowledge to solve the climate crisis.
-But are we capable of using newfound knowledge in political and business decision-making?
+It is said that we have enough knowledge to solve the climate crisis, but are we capable of using newfound knowledge in political and business decision-making?
 Is science trusted by all?
-Are facts being exploited for wrong purposes and how can science be communicated correctly?
+Are facts being exploited for the wrong purposes and how can science be communicated correctly?
 How can we make science more available and applicable in the governance of our societies?
 Are businesses better structured to accommodate the latest science into their everyday work?
 Can innovative businesses be the push that puts science on the agenda of the politicians on all levels?
 How can we make science “travel” into decision-making?

 This session examined the mechanisms and structures that are in place, or should be in place, to ensure that decision making is knowledge-based, in general and in the Arctic in particular.
 Does knowledge-based mean pure academic science, traditional knowledge, or are there other sources that should be considered?
 Politicians, scientists, lobbyists, businessmen and representatives of indigenous communities from the Arctic and outside the region shared their perspectives on how to interpret the information and move them to the tables of the decision-makers.